 Unlike in-stream video ads that are run specifically on video ad inventories, in-banner video ads are GIFs or video creatives embedded in the display banner ad slots on a webpage and usually play without sound.
 These ads are suggested to be placed in the 300×250 pixels ad unit size on a page.

-In general, an in-stream and out-stream video ads require a dependency on the video player to get displayed.
+In general, in-stream and out-stream video ads need a video player to get displayed.
 But, in-banner video ads don’t require a player.

-There are three types of in-banner video ads:
+There are three types of in-banner video ads for publishers:

 - Click to play – In this, a static image is displayed at first and when the user clicks on the creative, then the video ad starts playing.